nimiq/developer-center/migration/index.md

 Nimiq is transitioning from a Proof-of-Work to a Proof-of-Stake blockchain through a special hard fork.
 The transition process includes several key phases:

-- **Pre-registration Phase**: Establishing the first list of validators for the PoS blockchain within the PoW chain
+- **Pre-registration Phase**: Establishes the first list of validators for the PoS blockchain within the PoW chain
 - **Pre-Staking Phase**: Users pre-stake their NIM
-- **Activation Phase**: Executing the transition to the PoS chain if at least 80% of the stake is ready
+- **Activation Phase**: Selects candidate transition blocks from the PoW chain and executes the transition to the PoS chain if at least 80% of the stake is ready

 During the migration, we will capture the entire blockchain state, including all accounts, balances, and transaction history.
 This means that users' balances will remain intact and will be transferred to the new PoS chain.